-Location: The conference will be hosted at the UC Merced Wawona Field station.
+Location: The conference was hosted at the UC Merced Wawona Field station.
 The address of the field station is:

 SNRS Field Station